 And the winner is…

-Wich country will win the title Best MTB Community of Europe 2019 after previous winners Slovenia and France?
-And who will become Trail Advocate of the Year?
+Wich country will win the title Best MTB Community of Europe 2020 after previous winners Denmark, Slovenia and France?
+Who will become Trail Advocate of the Year?
+And which crews are honoured as Outstanding Local Trail Crew?

 Europe's Mountain Biking